Igor Sikorsky – aircraft designer

 Igor Sikorsky was a Russian and the American aircraft designer, scientist, inventor, philosopher, engineer, pilot, and entrepreneur.
 He was the creator of the world’s first: four-engine airplane Russian Vityaz (1913), a heavy four-engine bomber and the passenger plane Ilya Muromets (1914), a transatlantic seaplane, single-rotor helicopter (USA, 1942).
 His single-rotor design, a major breakthrough in helicopter technology, remains the dominant configuration in the early twenty-first century.
 The winged-S emblem still signifies the world’s most advanced rotorcraft.

 Igor Ivanovich Sikorsky was born on May 25, 1889 in Kiev, Russian Empire.
-He was the youngest of five children in a family of well-known psychiatrist, professor of Kiev University in the Department of Mental and Nervous Diseases – Ivan Sikorsky (1842-1919).
+He was the youngest of five children into a family of well-known psychiatrist, professor of Kiev University in the Department of Mental and Nervous Diseases Ivan Sikorsky (1842-1919).
 His mother also had a medical education, but she never practiced.
 One of his earliest memories was the mother’s story about Leonardo da Vinci’s attempts to design an aircraft.
 From that moment, the dream of flight captured his imagination, despite the fact that he was repeatedly told about the proven impossibility of this.

 From 1903 to 1906 Igor studied at the St. Petersburg Naval Academy.
-In 1907 Sikorsky entered the Kiev Polytechnic Institute where he became a member of aero club.
+In 1907 Sikorsky entered the Kiev Polytechnic Institute where he became a member of an aero club.

 For two years, Sikorsky’s airplanes won main prizes in the competition of military aircraft.

-In 1923, he founded an aviation company – Sikorsky Aero Engineering Corporation.
+In 1923, he founded an aviation company Sikorsky Aero Engineering Corporation.
 It is known that the prominent Russian composer Sergei Rachmaninoff was personally involved in his enterprise, he was the vice-president.
-In the early twenty-first century the corporation manufactures helicopters for sale around the world.
+In the early twenty-first century the corporation manufactured helicopters for sale around the world.
 Continually designing aircraft, Sikorsky received many other patents, including patents for helicopter control and stability systems.